Colts draft picks 2022: Full list of Indianapolis' draft picks, order for every round - ProFootballTalk

 In mid-April, Indianapolis made a major free agent acquisition, signing cornerback Stephon Gilmore (at the time of the acquisition, Gilmore was the highest-ranked player on PFT’s list of top available free agents).
 A veteran of Buffalo and New England, Gilmore played for Carolina in the 2021 season.

-Click here for the entire 2022 NFL Draft order and keep reading to see where the Colts will be making picks in the 2022 NFL Draft.
+Click here for the entire 2022 NFL Draft order and keep reading to see who the Colts take in the 2022 NFL Draft.
+Coverage of the latest news from around the NFL is available all year round on PFT’s Peacock channel.

 Indianapolis Colts 2022 NFL Draft Picks: